JP040/tweetrace/README.md

 The labels ("positive", "negative", "neutral") for sentiment classification might be different in other models and break the code when tranforming the predicted sentiment of a tweet to *+1*, *-1* or *0*.
 Therefore, the `tweet_to_score` function might need to be adjusted.

 ### Streamlit - *streamlit_app.py*
-In order to run the Streamlit front-end enter `streamlit run streamlit_app.py`
+In order to run the Streamlit front-end enter `streamlit run streamlit_app.py` in the terminal.